Payroll & Human Resource Statutory Compliances

 - Depositing dues like TDS, PF, ESI etc. with appropriate authorities and filing returns

-In short, we can say that payroll process involves arriving at what is due to the employees also called as ‘net pay’ after adjusting necessary taxes and other deductions.
+In short, we can say that the payroll process involves arriving at what is due to the employees, also called 'net pay', after deducting taxes.

 What are the various Stages in Payroll ?